justinwolfe/letters/README.md

 ### PWA Not Installing

-- Requires HTTPS (GitHub Pages provides this automatically)
+- Requires HTTPS (Cloudflare Pages provides this automatically)
 - Check that manifest.json is accessible
 - Look for errors in browser DevTools console
 - Try in Chrome/Edge first (best PWA support)